gopi12345-cyber/MetricsKeeper/Core/readme.md

 Dependencies:

  - MySQL
+ - Redis (not yet, but be prepared - all metrics data will Sit in Redis)
- - Nuget packages are all self-explanatory
+ - Nuget packages are all self-explanatory and should pull when you open the solution

 Getting started with this thing: